tapyu/python-lessons/README.md

 ## History

-> WARNING: Virtual environments, Python dependency management, Packaging, and Package manager aren't separated tasks, and many tools tackle some of these tasks simutaneously.
+> WARNING: virtual environments, python dependency management, packaging, and package manager aren't separated tasks, and many tools try to tackle some of them simutaneously.

 ![](./assets/history.png)

 ## Conclusions

 The utimate conclusion is:
-- We have a trillion tools that is intended to solve these three issues.
+- We have a trillion tools that is intended to solve these issues.
-- All of them but Poetry is a pain in the ass.
-So stick with Poetry.
+- When it comes to project dependency management, packaging, and virtual environments, Poetry is the way-to-go.
+  > Warning: Poetry is not intended to be a package manager!
 - Honorable mentions to
   - `setuptools`, which had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `PyPI` (Python Package Index), as it has become the official third-party software repository for Python.
 However, it has nothing to do with the package dependency, packaging, and creating virtual environments;
   - `pip` as it has become the default package manager to install packages from PyPI or elsewhere.
-  > Warning: Poetry is not intended to be a package manager!

 ## Advantage of Poetry over the other tools